Shigeo Kageyama: Mob Psycho 100

 Mob is an eighth grade Esper with powerful psychic abilities.
 His bowl-cut hairstyle is his defining physical feature.
 He is not good at reading the atmosphere, and since childhood, has rarely felt or displayed intense emotion, typically having a dull expression on his face.
 He thinks his power is unnecessary in his life, so he avoids using it.
-He suppresses his emotions to keep his power in control, but when the percentage of his accumulated feelings reaches 100, he is overcome by the strongest emotion he currently feeling and unleashes the full extent of his powers.
+He suppresses his emotions to keep his power in control, but when the percentage of his accumulated feelings reaches 100, he is overcome by the strongest emotion he is currently feeling and unleashes the full extent of his powers.
 He works at Reigen's spirit counsel for 300 yen an hour.
 After being begged to join the Telepathy Club to prevent their dissolution, he instead chose to join the Body Improvement Club hoping not only to impress his secret love, Tsubomi, but also to improve himself as a person.
 He is credited as Salt Middle School's urabanchō (裏番長 is roughly translated as "secret school gang leader") known as White T Poison, but this remains unknown to many including himself.
 Mob also possesses an unknown power which far surpasses even the height of his abilities, but is uncontrollable and only awakens when unconscious, and is called ???%.

 During the narrative, Mob encounters Claw, a criminal organization composed of many other Espers, gathering others with psychic powers for their scheme to achieve world domination.
 Group leader Touichirou Suzuki with their top agents battle Mob and his friends.
 While Teru and Ritsu fight against the Scars, Mob is stressed whether to use his psychic powers to save his friends or to run away as advised by Reigen.
 Reigen eventually calms him and accidentally absorbs his powers to take over the fight against the Scars.